schnerring/ClosureTable/README.md

 # ClosureTable.NET

-Store self-referencing hierarchies with .NET and Entity Framework
+Store self-referencing hierarchies with .NET and Entity Framework.